Swiss broaden sanctions against Syria

 Makhlouf has run a vast business empire - from telecoms to banks to real estate and taxis - since Assad took the reins of power on the death of his father in 2000.

-In June, Switzerland said that it had frozen another 20 million Swiss francs (13 million pounds) of funds belonging to top Syrian officials, bringing the total at the time to 70 million francs.
+In June, Switzerland said that it had frozen another 20 million Swiss francs ($20.52 million) of funds belonging to top Syrian officials, bringing the total at the time to 70 million francs.

 Switzerland launched sanctions on Syria last year to try to pressure the Damascus government to end its military crackdown on opponents, saying in December it had frozen 50 million francs of assets belonging to Bashar al-Assad and other officials.